Last Updated on May 7, 2025 by Admin

 What is Civil Engineering (CE)?

 It is also called the ‘Mother of Engineering.’
-Earlier, there used to be only two types of engineering, and one is Military engineering for army purposes and civil purposes.
+Earlier, there were only two types of engineering and one is Military engineering for army purposes and civil purposes.

 Related Posts:

-Civil engineering is concerned with bridges, dams, roads, buildings, Metro rails, etc. This type of engineering occurs at almost all levels, from the private sector to the national government.
+Civil engineering concerns bridges, dams, roads, buildings, Metro rails, etc. This type of engineering occurs at almost all levels, from the private sector to the national government.
 There are several types of civil engineering, which include:

 1. Structural Engineering

-Structural engineering incorporates the analysis and design of various structures, such as bridges and buildings.
+Structural engineering incorporates analyzing and designing various structures, such as bridges and buildings.
 The main aim is to establish and ascertain whether these structures can withstand the different types of environmental factors, such as typhoons, high winds, and even earthquakes.

 The structural engineers do structural engineering.
 They have to be well informed in the behavior and properties of the different kinds of materials used in the construction.